-Welcome to Flash Pulp, episode three hundred and forty-two.
+Welcome to Flash Pulp, episode three hundred and sixty-one.

-Tonight we present Coffin: Shifter, Part 3 of 3
+Tonight we present Coffin: Many Happy Returns, Part 2 of 2

 (RSS / iTunes)

-This week’s episodes are brought to you by Dead Ends
+This week’s episodes are brought to you by the Skinner Co. store!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age - three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.